canonical/snapcraft/docs/ros-2-shared-memory-in-snaps.rst

            </participant>
        </profiles>

-And then, you can add the proper ``part`` to place your profile and set the environment variable to your app in your ``snapcraft.yaml``:
+And then, you can add the proper ``part`` to place your profile and set the environment variable to your app in your :file:`snapcraft.yaml` file:

 ::